New York Roads - I-90

 WB, same spot, 1977 courtesy Michael Summa.

 I-90 WB and I-87 SB after the tollbooth; you can follow either one onto the Thruway, which bends sharply from N-S to E-W here.
-But only the I-90 sign was button copy (and now, neither is).
+The two signs look much, much different - look at the arrows and the directions.

 Typically ugly mall sign, Crossgates Mall Rd. at a connection to Washington Avenue Extension EB.